-The Resident Superuser program was born out of the need to optimize incoming resident training and ensure that residents were prepared to use the EHR on the first day of their clinical service.
-Because each residency program uses different EHR programs, has a different workflow, and treats differing patient populations, the previous “one-size-fits-all” approach to EHR training and education was sub- optimal.
+The first iteration of the Resident Superuser program was born out of the need to optimize incoming resident training and ensure that residents were prepared to use the EHR on the first day of their clinical service.
+Because each residency program uses different EHR programs, has differing workflows, and treats differing patient populations, the previous “one-size-fits-all” approach to EHR training and education was sub-optimal.
+The program was later broadened to involve residents in the continual improvement of EHR functionality.

-Resident superusers work together with both the information technology (IT) and the clinical teams, speak both of their languages, and know both of their systems and processes.
+Resident superusers work together with both the IT and clinical teams, speak both of their languages, and know both of their systems and processes.
 They provide feedback and training that benefits both groups.

 Superusers serve to: